fortinet/fortiadc-aws-autoscale/AWS/quickstart-fortinet-Fortiadc/functions/source/lib/core/README.md

-# Fortigate Autoscale - Core
+# FortiADC Autoscale - Core

-`fortigate-autoscale/core` contains the core logic used to handle autoscaling groups of FortiGate VM instances in various cloud platforms.
+`fortiadc-autoscale/core` contains the core logic used to handle autoscaling groups of fortiadc VM instances in various cloud platforms.
 The provided classes are extended for each cloud platform in the neighbouring modules.

-The design metaphor for `fortigate-autoscale/core` is an api sandwich with cloud-specific layers on the outside and the core functionality in the middle.
+The design metaphor for `fortiadc-autoscale/core` is an api sandwich with cloud-specific layers on the outside and the core functionality in the middle.
 Leveraging this api requires extending the following:

 `CloudPlatform` is an _abstract_ class which implements all different cloud api functionality for each cloud